Fundamentals of Prosperity

 A storehouse is where the surplus is kept.
 Many Christians are taught that to save is sin.
 They say we are to live from paycheck to paycheck and then believe God will cover everything else.
 In other words, trust God will give them what they need in the event of emergencies.
 Most of the time emergencies end up on credit cards, and we go deeper into debt.

-God teaches us to both give AND SAVE.
-Saving always reminds me of this Aesop Fable:
+God teaches us to both GIVE AND SAVE.
+(The two four letter words) Saving always reminds me of this Aesop Fable:

 The Ants & the Grasshopper